Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Quote(s) from the novel

-Blažek is a corporal who just about gets a word in after Švejk has given Zugsführer Fuchs orders to draw a supply of tins from stores.
+is a small Korporal who just about gets a word in after Švejk has given Zugsführer Fuchs orders to draw a supply of tins from stores in Királyhida.
+He is mentioned a few more times in the next sequence.

 Quote(s) from the novel